skovy/skovy.dev/content/blog/contributing-to-definitely-typed-for-first-time/index.md

   - missing @types
 ---

-Some packages in the TypeScript ecosystem, such as [`apollo-client`](https://www.npmjs.com/package/apollo-client) are written in TypeScript.
-This means that the source can be used to output decelerations that are included in the package and usually ar accurate.
+Some packages in the JavaScript ecosystem, such as [`apollo-client`](https://www.npmjs.com/package/apollo-client) are written in TypeScript.
+This means that the source can be used to output type definitions that are included in the package and typically very accurate.

-However, there are also many packages that do not ship with any type definitions, such as [`react`](https://www.npmjs.com/package/react).
-It's not a reasonable or fair expectation to expect all packages to define type definitions.
+However, there are also many packages that do not ship with type definitions, such as [`react`](https://www.npmjs.com/package/react).
+It's not a reasonable or expectation for all packages to define type definitions.
 It adds a lot of overhead for maintainers to deal with TypeScript specific issues, requires effectively re-writing definitions for the entire public API, and understand the intricacies of all the TypeScript features.
 So how do these